desmos-labs/primer/phase-3/update-node.md

 If you do not want to export and migrate the chain state by yourself, you can download and use the [genesis file](https://raw.githubusercontent.com/desmos-labs/morpheus/master/genesis.json) of `morpheus-3000` directly.
 Details of the genesis file can be found at the [Morpheus Testnet repository](https://github.com/desmos-labs/morpheus).

 ## Keys migration required
 When migrating from `v0.2.0` to `v0.3.0`, you need to also migrate your keys to the new keystore system.
-In order to do so, please follow the [detailed guide](https://docs.desmos.network/migrations/v0.3.0.html#users).

 After you've updated your keys, restart your validator node by running